EduardGomezEscandell/ConsoleChess/README.md

   - Pawn capture, single and double advance and promotion.
   - Castling
 - Disallow moving the king into check.
-- Display the board on console.
+- Display the board on the console.
 - Parse a move in algebraic input notation.
 - Validate if a player is in check.
-- Export the gamestate in FEN format.
+- Export the game-state in FEN format.
-- Import the gamestate in FEN format (UI not implemented).
+- Import the game-state in FEN format (UI not implemented).

 Short-term goals:
 - Implement missing movement rules: